 - Vaikashi Vishakam is also another special and important day to the presiding deity of the temple.
 The people residing nearby Subramanya temple are of the belief that Lord Subramanya is generous in his blessings and especially to those who seek Lord’s blessings to find a companionable life partner or those who wish to have a child.

 - Avery astonishing festival is the temple car festival celebrated every year on the 6th lunar day also known as ‘Sukla Shashti’ during the period of Pushya Maasam.
-The festivals here are performed as per the calendar for the worship of Lord Subramanya and Lord Lakshmi Narasimha.
+The festivals here are performed as per the hindu calendar for the worship of Lord Subramanya and Lord Lakshmi Narasimha.

 How to Reach: Road, Rail, Air